oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

     </copy>
     ```

-    The following information is displayed.
+    An output as shown in the example below is displayed.

     ```text
     NAME                               READY   STATUS    RESTARTS        AGE